A Rustic-Luxe Thanksgiving at The Ranch

 Our culinary team fashioned fresh agnolotti with ricotta, Washington crab and basil for a recent Chef’s Tasting Menu.
 Photo by Evening Restaurant Manager Katie Forbes.

-While parents and grandparents enjoy farm-to-table tasting menus in the Granite Lodge on Tuesday and Saturday of Thanksgiving week, kids can opt for a Little Grizzlies Kids Club dinner with counselors in the Silver Dollar Saloon.
+While parents and grandparents enjoy farm-to-table tasting menus in the Granite Lodge on Tuesday and Saturday of Thanksgiving week, kids can opt for a Flint’s Forest Rangers Kids Club dinner with counselors in the Silver Dollar Saloon.
 This unique feature of our kids’ program allows kids to eat fresh, local fare customized to younger palates, such as homemade pizzas or tortilla soup.

 In addition to three gourmet meals, our culinary team provides fresh pastries and coffee in the Granite Lodge each morning, fresh cookies after lunch and Social Hour in the Great Room at 5PM each night.
 The kitchen and bartenders team up to satisfy curious tastebuds with artisanal cocktails, local brews and paired appetizers made to complement dinner in the Granite Lodge.